 STEP 1: Protect your home by making it less appealing to potential burglars.

-First, make sure to eliminate anything that might make the home a target.
-Consider what might entice a burglar to enter a home: a large TV box on the curb indicates that there is something valuable to steal inside.
+The best and easiest thing to do is to eliminate anything that might make the home a target.
+“Prevention is invaluable,” says Katie Krueger, content marketing manager and home security expert at Deep Sentinel.
+“Give burglars every reason to say ‘not this house’.”
+There are several items that might entice a burglar to enter a home: a large TV box on the curb indicates that there is something valuable to steal inside.
 An overflowing mailbox is a sure sign that the home’s residents are out of town and the house is empty, and a home with lots of shrubbery and no outdoor lighting provides perfect cover for prowlers.
 Be aware of these home security tips, and make adjustments where necessary.

 STEP 2: Make an emergency plan and communicate it to your family.

 “Creating a plan is crucial to securing your home and family,” explains Krueger.
 “That way, everyone will feel prepared and know what to do when disaster strikes.”
 Having a plan in place that the whole family is already aware of can be a valuable time-saver in the event of an emergency.
 This can include identifying all possible exits from the home and designating a meeting spot or safe space.
 It may also be a good idea to assign roles to each family member: i.e., person A makes the call to 911 while person B gets any small children to safety.
 Be sure to account for a few different possibilities such as family members getting separated or meeting spots or exits being compromised.
 This may also be a good time to come up with a daily routine of arming an alarm system and checking that doors and windows are closed and locked for the night.